KRFOSS/kali-docs/usb/kali-linux-live-usb-persistence/index.md

 ![Kali Linux persistence boot options](kali-live-usb-persistence.png)

+{{% notice info %}}
-You'll need to have root privileges to do this procedure, or the ability to escalate your privileges with the command `sudo su`.
-In this example, we assume
+You'll need to have root privileges to do this procedure, or the ability to escalate your privileges with the command "sudo su".
+{{% /notice %}}

+In this example, we assume:

 * you are running as the **root user**
 * your USB drive is **/dev/sdb**